Special Needs Care Volunteer Program in Peru - Cusco

 You can expect the homestays to have electricity, drinkable running water and western bathrooms.
 Low pressure showers are common and the water is not always heated.

 Please note, homes in Peru are not typically heated but your hosts can provide you with additional blankets upon request.
 We also advise wearing layered clothing as the temperature tends to drop at night, due to the altitude.

 WiFi is available in the majority of homestays and you will have access to computers and WiFi at the local team’s office in Cusco.

 Please note, volunteers under the age of 18 who are travelling solo will be accommodated separately from those over the age of 18, in a homestay.
 If there are other volunteers under the age of 18 participating at the same time, the local team will do their best to ensure they are accommodated together.

 In Cusco, volunteers are provided breakfast and dinner at their accommodation.

 A typical Peruvian breakfast consists of bread, spreads, fruit and eggs accompanied by tea or coffee.
 Dinner commonly consists of meat (often chicken), soups, pastas, starches and vegetables.
-We recommend budgeting between $3 and $10 per day to purchase lunch.
+We recommend budgeting between $3 (approximately $3) and $10 (approximately $10) per day to purchase lunch.
 Local staff will give recommendations on economical places to eat in Cusco.